Create and manage networks

 OpenStack's network service provides an easy system for managing the network connectivity within Fuga Cloud.
 Here you can quickly create and assign new networks and IP addresses.
 For this guide, we assume that you have some knowledge about working with subnets.

-- Next, click on Create Network in the top right corner.
+- Next, click on Create Network in the top left corner.

 - Fill in the information in the Subnet tab: